-A DBA can be either a sole proprietorship or general partnership.
+A DBA can be either a Sole Proprietorship or a General Partnership.
 It can also be owned by another business entity that wishes to transact business under an assumed name.

 A Sole Proprietorship is one individual in business alone.
 Sole proprietorships are the most common form of business structure.
 This type of business is simple to form and operate, and may enjoy greater flexibility of management and fewer legal controls.
 However, the business owner is personally liable for all debts incurred by the business.

 A General Partnership is composed of two or more persons who agree to contribute money, labor, and/or skill to a business.
 Each partner shares the profits, losses, and management of the business, and each partner is personally and equally liable for debts of the partnership.
 Formal terms of the partnership are usually contained in a written partnership agreement.